 Can you imagine what will happen to us in the absence of ozone in the atmosphere?
 In the absence of Ozone life is not possible on the earth surface.
-Ozone layer protects us from harmful UV rays.

 COMPOSITION OF THE ATMOSPHERE

 The atmosphere is composed of gases, water vapour and dust particles.
 The proportion of gases changes in the higher layers of the atmosphere in such a way that oxygen will be almost in negligible quantity at the height of 120 km.
 Similarly, carbon dioxide and water vapour are found only up to 90 km from the surface of the earth.